aspschn/seshat-unicode/README.md

 ## License

-All logo images are copyright [Frybits Inc.](https://github.com/frybitsinc) and should not be used out of this project without permission.
+All logo images have copyright owned by their creators and should not be used out of this project without permission.

+The drawing part (writing goddess) by [Frybits Inc.](https://github.com/frybitsinc).

 Seshat is developed under MIT License.
 For the detail, see the LICENSE file.